sageind/aavartan/README.md

 - This package is intended for offline deployment on a single workstation only client side code execution.
 - If you deploy on removable media, keep the entire folder structure intact.
-- Vibe coded using Chat GPT in Jan 2026.
-Dedicated as service to hero worshippers, all sloppy toppy uncle aunties, and all dumdums who should be able to order from a french menu and program a fucking computer.
+- Vibe coded in Jan 2026 by self.
+Dedicated as service to all meticulous planners, hero worshippers, uncles & aunties.
 - Click New on bottom navbar if Visit Programme page loads with past visit data after viewing past visit (quirk).
-Send me more quirks.
+Send me more quirks and buy me a coffee.